 Verify Set Screw Configuration

 Underneath the tub spout could be a set screw, depending on its configuration.
 Check underneath to verify if yours was configured with or without a set screw.
-If there is no configuration for a set screw, continue to the "Apply Heat" section.
-If there is a configuration for a set screw (a small-medium sized hole), but there is no set screw visible, continue to the next section.
+If there is no configuration for a set screw, continue to the “Apply Heat” section.
+If there is a configuration for a set screw (a small- to medium-sized hole), but there is no set screw visible, continue to the next section.

 Remove Set Screw